gayled/MSWebDev/chapter1.md

 # Unit 1: Creating a Basic Website

 This unit consists of 6 lessons that demonstrate how to set up a workflow on Google Drive and to create a 2 page website  using HTML and CSS.
 Students learn the basic HTML tags \(syntax\) as well as how to add meaningful structure \(semantics\) to the content of their web pages.
-They use basic CSS rules to render their website content using their distinctive stylings.
+They learn the  basic CSS rules for the presentation of their websites using their distinctive stylings.

 Google Drive does not function as a web server.
 It can serve as a simple model of how websites are structured on the server, but lacks the means to specify certain features such as absolute paths or child-to-parent file traversal.
 It serves files statically; therefore only client-side scripting is available.